DarthMotzkus/iso2xiso-folder/README.md

-# Xbox OG ISO Extractor & Unpacker
+# Xbox OG ISO Extractor & Unpacker to XISO-FOLDER Format

 This script automates the process of extracting compressed files (`.zip`, `.rar`, `.7z`, etc.) that contain Xbox Original (OG) game ISOs, and then unpacks those ISOs using the `xdvdfs.exe` tool.